lucaswsanchez/lucaswsanchez/README.md

 ## About me
-Hi, I'm Lucas Sanchez, an Associate Degree student in Systems Analytics and a developer with passion for technology and open source code.
+Hi, I'm Lucas Sanchez, an Associate Degree student in Systems Analytics with passion for technology and open source code.
 I love to learn new things and share my knowledge with the community.

 ## Technologies